vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

     Every operator is wrapped.
 This method will pass a tracing context in most cases, and thus may bear major performance implications.

   * DECORATE_ON_LAST
     Only the last operator is wrapped in a trace.
 This passes the trace context in some cases, and may even cause MDC to not work (for your SLF4J logs).
-The performance penaty is medium in this mode.
+The performance penalty is medium in this mode.
 This method is also marked for deprecation.

   * MANUAL
     Wraps every operator in the least invasive way, does not pass a tracing context.
 That is up to the user.